Murder & Assault

 - Semi-permanent injury requiring significant time to heal.

-“Aggravated assault” is stronger form of assault resulting in substantial injury, such as one that is permanent (e.g., wound, maim, disfigurement) or endangers the life of another.
+“Aggravated assault” is stronger form of assault resulting in substantial injury, such as one that is permanent or endangers the life of another.
 Aggravated assault may include assault with a deadly weapon.
 For example, if a person stabs another individual and the person suffers from serious injuries, the accused is often charged with aggravated assault.

-“Assault with a weapon” means that an instrument that can inflict bodily harm was used in the assault.
+“Assault with a weapon” refers to an instrument which can inflict bodily harm.
 Examples of such weapons include a stick, bat, switchblade, knife, gun, a dog ordered to attack a person, or a motor vehicle.

-In situations where an accused is found guilty of assault, the type of sentence imposed often depends on the degree of harm caused.
-A “simple assault” charge may not result in jail time or in exceptional cases, no criminal record, but an aggravated assault may result in lengthy prison sentence of months or even several years.
+In situations where an accused is found guilty of assault, the type of sentence imposed depends on the degree of harm caused.
+A “simple assault” charge may not result in jail time, and in exceptional cases, no criminal record.

 Defences to Assault Charges